The Mooney Suzuki: History

 In April 2019 it was announced the band would play the Mercury Lounge on July 19 as part of the venue's 25th anniversary celebrations.
 The show sold out immediately.
 In May, a second show was added for July 20.

 Side projects

 Guitarist Chris Isom formed a band, Loud Owls, while bassist Reno Bo played bass with Albert Hammond, Jr., putting his solo album on hold.
 Sammy James Jr. played New York City with bands such as The Pierces, Men Without Pants and Native Korean Rock, featuring Russell Simins of Jon Spencer Blues Explosion and Karen O of the Yeah Yeah Yeahs.
-In April 2010, Will Rockwell-Scott became the drummer for Australian rock band Wolfmother.
+From April 2010 to February 2012, Will Rockwell-Scott was the drummer for Australian rock band Wolfmother.
 That same year, Mooney Suzuki's song "Do It" was used for a commercial by SAP AG.